PDF(117.0 KB) View with Adobe Reader on a variety of devices

 SNMP and CER

 SNMP is a protocol that allows you to manage devices remotely.
 CER does not control any devices, but instead, it uses read-only rights to take inventory of the devices on CUCM and supported LAN switches.
-The supported LAN switches and IOS are listed in each CER's Release Notes.
+The supported LAN switches and Cisco IOS software releases are listed in each CER's Release Notes.
 This allows CER to track the IP Phone physical location based on its switch port.
 Then an appropriate ERL can be assigned based on this information.

 Note: It is important to know that CER does not show an IP Phone that is on a LAN switch, unless there is a phone with the same MAC address configured in CUCM.